d3li0n/course-project-group_1007/data/processed/README.md

 # **Processed Data**

-### This directory contains all the processed and clean data from grou's dataset.
+### This directory contains all the processed and clean data from group's dataset.
 <p>&nbsp;</p>